bloominstituteoftechnology/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook is useful any time you are using a <Route> just so you can get access to its match data, including all of the times you might render a <Route> all by itself outside of a <Switch> .
+Route is the conditionally shown component based on matching a path to a URL (ie: setting the route of "/" to be the Homepage).

 2. How would you explain form validation to someone who has never programmed before?

+Form validation is the resonse you get when you enter something wrong into a form field. ie: red lettering saying the password needs to be 6 characters.

 3. In 1-2 sentences, define end to end testing.

+End-to-end testing is a technique used to test whether the flow of an application right from start to finish is behaving as expected.
+The purpose of performing end-to-end testing is to identify system dependencies and to ensure that the data integrity is maintained between various system components and systems.
+It's testing the whole app.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.